emfeltham/Margins.jl/docs/src/advanced.md

 ### When Profile ≠ Population for Elasticities

-In **nonlinear models**, population and profile elasticities can differ substantially:
+In **GLMs with non-identity links**, population and profile elasticities can differ substantially:

 ```julia
 # Logistic model example